 An official transcript is a copy of your permanent academic record.
 It is signed by the registrar and has the college seal placed over the signature.
 Your transcript will be released only on your written request, accompanied by your signature.

 You can also request a transcript electronically via Parchment.
 This allows you to send a paper copy of your transcript or an electronic copy via secure email.
 The electronic copy of your transcript is considered official and is encrypted for security.
-There is an additional $2.50 service fee.
+Each transcript is $10, followed with an additional $2.50 service fee.
 Other delivery options are available online as well.
 If you have any questions about this new transcript service, please call us at (509) 682-6806 or email us at firstname.lastname@example.org.
 Once you go to the Parchment website, you will create an account with Parchment, and you will be able to see when we send your transcript, and when the recipient views the transcript.